 Peak District, Derbyshire Holiday July 1999 - page 2

-Venturing into the neighbouring county of Staffordshire, we enjoyed
+Venturing into the neighbouring county of

-some scary rides at Alton Towers, walked to The Three Ships and Nelson's
+Derbyshire we walked to The Three Ships and Nelson's Monument on

 This is page two of two.